 - Active domestic violence situation: you will be immediately connected with a Critical Care Counsellor to assess the risk and undertake safety planning.

-- General anxiety: If through a conversational with a counsellor it is revealed that there is a domestic violence situation, a counsellor will work with you to assess risk and form a safety plan, including locating a safe shelter.
+- General anxiety: If through a conversation with a counsellor, it is revealed that there is a domestic violence situation, a counsellor will work with you to assess risk and form a safety plan, including locating a safe shelter.

 - For longer-term care options that EFAP doesn’t provide, the counsellor will refer to community resources that are low-cost or free.
 If you are a extended health plan benefits member, you may choose to use your psychological services provision for reimbursement of reasonable and customary charges for eligible practitioners.